spyrosfoniadakis/jalgorithms/README.md

 # jalgorithms
 A Java Library providing an API for sorting algorithms and data structures, implemented in Java 8.
-It is still in progress.

 ## Current state
 The current version is 0.07 beta.
 The version will be updated as more implementations are added.
-As earlier said, it is still in progress.

 ### Contents
 Up to now it supports the following: